danielbeach/reepicheep/README.md

 }
 ```

-Using `reepicheep` you can setup your cycles and
+Using `reepicheep` you can set your cycles and
-specifcy their usages and interavls and then use
+specify their usages and intervals and then use
 the `SMS` notifications to help support your
-cycles to reduce stress and axiety about missing
+cycles to reduce stress and anxiety about missing
 or mistaking medications.

 `reepicheep` currently supports sending morning and